ehunter/code-samples/README.md

 I think of myself as a coder and designer.
 I like to go back and forth.
 My strength lies in a deep understanding of both the design and the technology fields.

+My design and animation work can be seen [here](http://erik-hunter.com/)

 ###Personal

 I currently live in Boston, MA with my wife, daughter and 2 dogs.
 I was born and raised in